 FlutterFlow allows you to create beautiful and functional mobile apps without coding.
 However, as with any app development process, testing is a vital step to ensure the quality and performance of your app, which is helpful in finding or fixing bugs in the developed Flutterflow app.
-In this guide, we will show you how to test your FlutterFlow mobile app using different modes and tools, and how to deal with any issues that you may encounter along the way.
+In this guide, we will show you how to test mode your FlutterFlow mobile app using different modes and tools, and how to deal with any issues that you may encounter along the way.

 Why testing is important for a Flutterflow-made application?